-It is not new to the eyes to see the Philippines being shown on the news for being the home of mouth watering delicacies.
+It is not new to the eyes to see the Philippines being shown on the news as being the home of mouth-watering delicacies.
 Foreigners love to visit our country for two significant reasons: tourist spots and delicacy spots that satisfy their gastronomic desires.
 Across the archipelago, it has been a trademark Filipino value to serve cuisines that will indeed be admired by our guests.
 Thus, hotels and restaurants are always ready with recipes that are craved and looked for.

 As they always say, food is a gateway to one's culture, for it provides a window to see, appreciate, and experience peoples' rich history and diverse ways of living.
 While it is, without a doubt, a fact that international tourism boosts the country's economy, it is just right to look at how 'culinary tourism' has financially helped and supported small and medium enterprises (SMEs).

-One of the recipes that capture foreigners’ love is the crispy pata, otherwise known as deep-fried pig’s hock.
+One of the recipes that capture foreigners' love is the Crispy Pata, otherwise known as deep-fried pig's hock.
 The dish is already a cup of tea for many of us.
-For many years, a deep-fried pig’s hock is one of Filipino’s favorite local dish.
-It is served from high-end to budget hotels and restaurants.
+For many years, a deep-fried pig's hock is one of Filipino's favorite local dishes.
+It is served by high-end to budget hotels and restaurants.
 It is usually served during fiesta and family gatherings like reunions.
 Even though this dish includes a deep-frying process containing oil, it may ruin their diets, yet they still choose to consume it.
 Probably one top reason is that it can be a superb partner with many other saucy dishes.

 Aren't you craving?
 Yummy right?
 We will explain the origin of this crispy dish.
 We will also reveal the authenticity of this dish, some tips along with different cuisine made from it, and of course, tips to ensure its tenderness, juiciness, and crispiness.
 You will also learn more recipes that are great to be served with this dish and other new dishes we can make out of deep-fried pig's hock leftovers.
 So, what are we waiting for?
 Get ready and let's overlook all about this dish and expect yourself to be hungry.